-The protesters who left Occupy Boston over the past two days can hold their heads high, having accomplished much in two and a half months.
-Those who chose to remain, seeking a confrontation with police, risk undermining those very accomplishments.
-Since it was established on Sept.
-30, the tent encampment in Dewey Square served as a daily reminder of the human cost of the recent economic downturn.
+THE PROTESTERS who left Occupy Boston over the past two days can hold their heads high, having accomplished much in two and a half months.
+Those who chose to remain, seeking a confrontation with police, risked undermining those very accomplishments.
+Fortunately, when police moved in this morning, it was an orderly operation -- one that allowed both the city and the Occupiers to move on.